-There's an endless variety of Tokyo street food you must try before leaving the land of the rising sun, and we’ve curated a list of dishes you should try when you're out and about.
+There's an endless variety of Japanese street food you must try in the land of the rising sun, and we’ve curated a list of dishes to grab when you're out and about.
 A fair warning though, Japanese street food can be really addictive!
 If you can, bring a friend and share these street foods with them.
 After all, food is even more delicious when shared.

 Don’t let these adorable darlings fool you.
 You’d think that this small dish is nothing but another sweet treat from the streets, but once you’ve taken a bite of these, you’ll find yourself devouring more.
 Made with a fluffy, pancake-like batter that is poured into cute, intricate molds, ningyo-yaki is filled with anko (red bean paste) and cooked until golden brown.
 It’s best eaten while it’s hot and paired with tea or coffee.
 If you don’t fancy anko, you can always opt for chocolate or custard-filled ningyo-yaki.
 They also come in various shapes and sizes!
 The typical price for ningyo-yaki is 500 yen for seven pieces.
 They are a staple of Sensoii Temple.

 Though the dish didn’t originate in Japan, crepes are popular among people, especially the young and trendy students in the Harajuku area.
 They often come wrapped up, making them easy to hold.
-Made fresh to order, you can choose your pick from hundreds of flavors, from sweet to savory, many of which are available only in Japan.
+Made fresh to order, you can take your pick from hundreds of flavors, from sweet to savory, many of which are available only in Japan.
 Matcha ice cream cheesecake crepe?
 You can get it in Tokyo.
 Opt for strawberries and whipped cream if you're in a sweet mood or if you're feeling savory, go with crispy fried chicken pieces with a drizzle of sweet soy sauce glaze.
-The typical price for this Tokyo street food range from 300 to 600 yen, depending on the toppings, and they are mostly found in the Harajuku area.
+The typical price for this Japanese street food ranges from 300 to 600 yen, depending on the toppings, and they are mostly found in the Harajuku area.
 Check out our guide to the best crepe shops in Tokyo for more info or join the Kawaii Harajuku Food Tour to try it for yourself!

-Who knew that wagyu, high-quality Japanese beef, could be coated in panko and deep-fried to perfection?
-Menchi katsu is one of a kind dish has been sweeping people off their feet, with its extraordinary crispiness and tenderness.
-This Tokyo street food is a true indulgence.
+Who knew that wagyu, domestic Japanese beef, could be coated in panko and deep-fried to perfection?
+Menchi katsu is a one-of-a-kind dish that has been sweeping people off their feet, with its extraordinary crispiness and tenderness.
+This Japanese street food is a true indulgence.
 The typical price of menchi katsu is 220 yen per piece and it can be found in a variety of places, but Satou Steak House, with their in-house butcher, is one of the most highly-regarded places to try wagyu menchi katsu.

 Though best enjoyed with drinks, this chicken dish is an addictive one.
-Marinated in mirin, garlic, soy sauce, and rice wine, the chicken is coated with a thin layer of cornstarch to get that perfect golden brown hue when fried.
-It’s crispy and savory, just the perfect snack if you’re craving for something light but delectable.
+Marinated in mirin, garlic, soy sauce, and rice wine, the chicken is coated with a thin layer of potato starch to get that perfectly crunchy exterior.
+It’s crispy and savory, just the perfect snack if you’re craving something light but delectable.
 You can also dip it in specialty sauces.
-The typical price for karaage is 300 to 400 yen and is usually found in Shibuya.
-If you like something different, try the chicken fries at Kin No Torikara.
+The typical price for karaage is 300 to 400 yen.
+If you'd like to try something a bit different, order the chicken fries at Kin-No-Torikara.

-Yakisoba is one of the most popular Tokyo street foods, and can even be found in high-end restaurants.
-It uses ramen-like noodles that are tossed with slices of pork, vegetables like cabbage, onions, and carrots.
+Yakisoba is one of the most popular Japanese street foods.
+It uses noodles that are stir-fried with slices of pork and vegetables like cabbage, onions, and carrots.
 It’s then doused with a generous serving of sauce and topped with fish flakes, seaweed flakes, and pickled ginger.
 If you like carbs on carbs, try yakisoba-pan (yakisoba bread), which is a bun filled with these stir-fried noodles.
-The typical price for yakisoba is 350 to 700 yen and it can be found in most food stalls and okonomiyaki restaurants across Japan.
+The typical price for yakisoba is 350 to 700 yen and it can be found at food stalls across Japan.